-Those who think they can start up a unicorn company might consider doing so in San Francisco.
-This city is well known for such enterprises as well as for its real estate market.
-It’s no wonder that the fastest growing real estate areas in the country, the bay lined with cranes of three-stories tall, was chosen as the location for the year’s ‘San Francisco State of the Market’ seminar.
+Many people choose San Francisco to start up their new tech-related companies.
+This city is seen as a good ground for ‘unicorns,’ better known as private, fast growing new companies with a value of at least one billion, as well as for commercial real estate.
+The bay of the city is lines with cranes that are three-stories tall and this represents the country’s fastest growing real estate area.
+It is also a very good location for the year’s ‘San Francisco State of the Market’ conference.
 New York-based property developer and online marketer — Boris Mizhen attended the event, which was created by Bisnow, the industry’s leading news and events company, and started on January 20th with a talk by the keynote speaker, John Kilroy, Chairman, President, and CEO of the Kilroy Realty Corporation.
-Developers, investors, engineers, and local leaders met to discuss the issues that will shape the market in 2016, including sustainability, the tech boom, and rising housing prices.
+Developers, investors, engineers, and local leaders met to discuss the issues that will shape the market this year, including sustainability, the tech boom, and rising housing prices.

 Boris Mizhen is a New York-based entrepreneur that has proven himself as one of the country’s leading property developers, business strategists, and investors.
 He started his career in real estate after establishing himself as one of the most innovative online marketers in the world.
 Mizhen owns and manages dozens of successful properties across the North Eastern United States and is continuously looking for new ways to advance the workings of the real estate industry.
 His passion for buying and improving housing for people of differing economic backgrounds parallels his love for charitable work, including the Jewish Foundation of Greater New Haven and Chabad of the Shoreline, whose annual festival he has sponsored for over a decade.